The Language of Sparrows

 be home to a family of sparrows,

-each knowing the other by name.
+each knowing the other by their name.

 I ask you if birds have names,